 We stand at a crossroads in healthcare today.
 Behind us lies a nostalgia-tinged world of unfettered physician autonomy, sacred doctor-patient relationships, and a laser-like focus on the art and humanity of medicine.
 This was Health 1.0 — the world of my father, an immigrant and primary care physician with a solo practice in rural Central California.

-While many still pine for the “good old days” of medicine, we forget that those days weren’t really all that good.
+While many still pine for the “good old days” of medicine, we easily forget that those days weren’t really all that good.
 With unfettered clinician autonomy and authority came sky-high costs derived from misaligned incentives.
-Outcomes were variable and quality inconsistent, and fragmented delivery meant an utter lack of focus on systems and populations.
-Evidence-based medicine wasn’t really a thing; it was all about consensus and intuition and prior experience and whatever that one drug rep or med device salesperson was pushing that week when they brought lunch for the office staff.
+Outcomes were variable and quality inconsistent, and fragmented delivery meant an utter lack of systems thinking and population health management.
+Evidence-based medicine wasn’t really a thing yet; it was all about consensus and intuition and prior experience and whatever that one drug rep or med device salesperson was pushing that week when they brought lunch for the office staff.

 Volume-based fee-for-service payments incentivized doing things to people, instead of for them.
 Escalating costs and unnecessary interventions along with straight-up corruption led to cracks in the facade of the “guild” of medicine.
-Medical errors, massive waste, and a lack of focus on outcomes began to provoke serious backlash, especially with the advent of the internet and its democratization of information.
-The human relationship in 1.0 was elevated to the sacred, but the physician remained the undisputed high priest of the Church of Healthcare.
-The rest of the “team” — including the patients — were subordinate, and often voiceless.
+Rampant medical errors, massive waste, and a lack of focus on outcomes began to provoke serious backlash, especially with the advent of the internet and its democratization of information.
+The human relationship in 1.0 was elevated to the sacred, but the physician remained the undisputed high priest of the Church of Health Care.
+The rest of the “team” — including patients — were subordinate, and usually voiceless.
 To maintain the 1.0 status quo, our medical education system remained mired in an ancient hierarchical, tradition-bound Greek paralysis, valuing deference to authority above all else.

 Health 2.0: Medicine As Machine